ionic-team/ionic-docs/docs/theming/dark-mode.md

 ### Automatically Enable Dark Mode

-In the JavaScript, the `dark` class can be added to the `<body>` by checking if the document matches the media query using [matchMedia()](https://developer.mozilla.org/en-US/docs/Web/API/Window/matchMedia).
-This will enable dark mode to still work based on the user preference.
+The `dark` class can be added to the `<body>` by checking if the document matches the media query using [matchMedia()](https://developer.mozilla.org/en-US/docs/Web/API/Window/matchMedia).
+This will allow dark mode to still work based on the user's preference.

 :::note
-Tip: make sure to open the StackBlitz below in a [supported browser](https://caniuse.com/#feat=prefers-color-scheme) and then try changing the system preferences on your device between light & dark mode.
+Tip: make sure to view the demo below in a [supported browser](https://caniuse.com/#feat=prefers-color-scheme) and then try changing the system preferences on your device between light & dark mode.
 Here's [how to enable dark mode on Windows 10](https://blogs.windows.com/windowsexperience/2016/08/08/windows-10-tip-personalize-your-pc-by-enabling-the-dark-theme/) and [how to enable it on a Mac](https://support.apple.com/en-us/HT208976).
 :::

 import AutomaticDarkMode from '@site/static/usage/v7/theming/automatic-dark-mode/index.md';